Geocriticism: Critical practices

-Geocriticism frequently involves the study of places described in the literature by various authors, but it can also study the effects of literary representations of a given space.
+Geocriticism frequently involves the study of places described in literature by various authors, but it can also study the effects of literary representations of a given space.
 An example of the range of geocritical practices can be found in Tally's collection Geocritical Explorations: Space, Place, and Mapping in Literary and Cultural Studies.

 Geocriticism derives some of its practices from precursors whose theoretical work helped establish space as a valid topic for literary analysis.
 For example, in The Poetics of Space and elsewhere, Gaston Bachelard studied literary works to develop a typology of places according to their connotations.
 Maurice Blanchot's writings have legitimized the idea of literary space, an imaginary place for the creation of the work of literature.
 One might also look at the developments of cultural studies and especially postcolonial studies, such as Raymond Williams's The Country and the City or Edward Said's Culture and Imperialism, which employ what Said has called a "geographical inquiry into historical experience."
 Fredric Jameson's concept of cognitive mapping and his theoretical engagement with the postmodern condition also highlight the importance of spatial representation and aesthetic productions, including literature, film, architecture, and design.
 In The Atlas of European Novel, 1800-1900, Franco Moretti has examined the diffusion of literary spaces in Europe, focusing on the complex relationship between the text and space.
 Moretti has also promulgated a theory of literary history, or literary geography, that would use maps to bring to light new connections between the texts studied and their social spaces.
 And, in his study of Herman Melville's literary cartography, Robert Tally has offered a geocritical approach to certain texts.

 Geocriticism has intellectual and methodological affiliations with such fields as Literature and the Environment or ecocriticism, regional literature, urban studies, sociological and philosophical approaches to literature, and utopian studies.